Universal basic income: Alaska Permanent Fund

 The Permanent Fund of Alaska in the United States provides a kind of yearly basic income based on the oil and gas revenues of the state to nearly all state residents.
 More precisely the fund resembles a sovereign wealth fund, investing resource revenues into bonds, stocks, and other conservative investment options with the intent to generate renewable revenue for future generations.
 The fund has had a noticeable yet diminishing effect on reducing poverty among rural Alaska Indigenous people, notably in the elderly population.
-However, the payment is not high enough to cover basic expenses, averaging $1,600 annually per resident in 2019 currency (As of 2019 it has never exceeded $2,100), and is not a fixed, guaranteed amount.
+However, the payment is not high enough to cover basic expenses, averaging $1,600 annually per resident in 2019 currency (as of 2019 it has never exceeded $2,100), and is not a fixed, guaranteed amount.
 For these reasons, it is not always considered a basic income.
-However, some consider it to be the only example of a real basic income.

 Wealth Partaking Scheme

 Macau's Wealth Partaking Scheme provides some annual basic income to permanent residents, funded by revenues from the city's casinos.
 However, the amount disbursed is not sufficient to cover basic living expenses, so it is not considered a basic income.